 What is Ramadan?

-Check out this guide written by your BAME Coalition leader - Serish Shah.
+Check out this guide written by your BAME Coalition leader, Serish Shah: What is Ramadan?

 “Why do Muslims fast?
 For me, Ramadan is like a multifaceted detox.
 It has spiritual, physical and mental rewards.
 We all live busy lives, so it is considered a time to reconnect or re-energize and focus on what is important.”